fdonnet/ubik_accounting/README.md

 `dotnet run --launch-profile https --project ./src/Ubik.Accounting.Api/Ubik.Accounting.Api.csproj`

-You can now access Swagger here <https://localhost:7289/swagger> (click on authorize before trying an endpoint, see credentials below)
+You can now access Swagger here <https://localhost:7289/swagger> (click on authorize before trying an endpoint)

 #### For the Blazor app, in another terminal windows, at the root again